Department of Information Systems and Decision Sciences

 Peters Business Building, Room 287

-The Department of Information Systems and Decision Sciences prepares students for the rapidly growing fields of information systems and decision-making supported by analytics.
-Producing new intelligence from raw data can help businesses enhance products and services, and organizations to meet their missions.
-It’s proven that computerized information-sharing enables better decision-making.
-Besides traditional methods of classroom instruction and guest speakers, students in these options are exposed to new developments in computer technology, software, and application; and have 24/7 remote access to computer resources.
+The Department of Information Systems and Decision Sciences prepares students for the rapidly growing fields of Information Systems and Technology and Data Analytics for Decision-Making.
+Producing new intelligence from raw data, collected by computer-based information systems, can help businesses enhance products and services, and organizations to meet their strategic goals.
+Computer-based data analysis and information-sharing lead to better, more informed decisions.
+In addition to traditional methods of classroom instruction and guest speakers, students in these options are exposed through hands-on experiences to new developments in computer technology, software, and applications.

 Computer Information Systems (CIS) is the practice of developing and maintaining systems to support operations, management, and decision-making.
-It combines technology, people and business organizations in a single field.
-Within an “enterprise” architecture, an information system can be accessed by a community of users across functional departments and organizations providing real-time data pulled from a variety of sources.
-Topics covered in this option include systems analysis and design, database systems, computer networks, cloud computing, mobile app design, project management, cyber security, and business intelligence.
+It combines technology, people, and business organizations in a single field.
+An information system can collect, store, process, analyze, and distribute information with an enterprise-wide view and make it available to all users across functional departments and across organizations to support their business operation and decision-making processes.
+Topics covered in this option include computer programming, database design, systems analysis and design, computer networks, project management, cloud computing, cybersecurity, mobile and Web application development, business intelligence, artificial intelligence, and machine learning.